Lisa Ryan Appointed Interim Executive Director of CALPEP

 Succeeds Gloria Lockett, who retires in December 2019 after 35 years of leadership

 Lisa Ryan was born and raised in Oakland California and is well known and respected amongst her constituents in the field of HIV and Substance Use.
-Ms. Ryan has served in many capacities at CALPP for over 28 years and was serving as the Deputy Director before accepting the crown as CALPEP’s next matriarch.
-Her enriched background includes attended Merritt College where she received certifications in Community Social Services and Substance Use Counseling.
+Ms. Ryan has served in many capacities at CAL-PEP for over 28 years and was serving as the Deputy Director before accepting the position as CAL-PEP’s Interim Executive Director.
+Lisa is an inspiration and a fierce leader, bringing over 28 years of experience in HIV program management and community social services.
 Lisa has been instrumental in the development and training of many current and former community leaders throughout Alameda County.
+She is a highly respected leader in the field of HIV particularly on issues related to substance use and program development.
+Lisa has served in various capacities at CAL-PEP, getting her start as an outreach worker and moving on to become HIV Services Coordinator, Contracts Manager, Center Director, Project Director and Deputy Director.
 Working side by side with Gloria Lockett over the years has prepared her for this next phase.

 Notes for Editors:

 Founded in 1984, The California Prostitutes Education Project was one of the first HIV education, prevention and street outreach organizations in the country.
 Its initial focus was prostitutes and their sexual partners including transgender individuals.
 Since 1990, it evolved with HIV science to a high impact approach, including:

 - Street based/mobile and rapid HIV and other testing and specimen collection

 - Evidence Based Approach through research, evaluation and quality assurance

 - Focus on Getting HIV Positive Individuals into treatment and reduce transmission from HIV positive to HIV negative partners

 - Shift to Prevention with HIV positive individuals through Linkage to Care and Drug Treatment